DuPont de Nemours Q4 2024 Earnings Call Transcript

 Steve Tusa

-Did you see any kind of a pull-forward in-demand with regards to any concerns around tariffs or new administration in the 4th-quarter?
+Did you see any kind of pull forward in demand with regards to any concerns around tariffs or new administration in the fourth quarter?

 Antonella Franzen

-Hey, Steve, it's.
-We've talked about in the last couple of quarters that we saw, I would I would Call-IT more of pre-buy in the semi space related to a lot of the new fabs that have started up during the course of the year.
+Hey, Steve, it's Antonella.
+We've talked about in the last couple of quarters that we saw, I would call it more of pre buy, in the semi space related to a lot of the new fabs that have started up during the course of the year.
 So you heard us talk about that in Q2 and Q3.
-We would estimate that in Q4, it was probably around $20 million or so.
-I would say we would attribute it more to the new fab start-ups versus tariffs per se, but there could have been a little bit of it related to the tariffs coming in 2025 as well.
+We would estimate that in Q4, it was probably around $20,000,000 or so.
+I would say we would attribute it more to the new fab startups versus tariffs per se, but there could have been a little bit of it, related to the tariffs coming in 2025 as well.

 Steve Tusa

-Okay.
-And then I think there was a modest gain in the electronics segment.
-I'm not sure if you flesh That out.
+And then, I think there was a modest gain in the electronics, segment.
+I'm not sure if you flush that out.
 How big was that?

 Antonella Franzen

-Yeah.
+Yes.
 So we commented on that in our prepared remarks.
-It was $13 million and it was included in the guidance when we provided it on the 3rd-quarter call.
+It was $13,000,000 and it was included in the guidance when we provided it on the third quarter call.

 Steve Tusa

-Yeah, okay.
+Okay.
 Got it.
 All right.
 Thanks a lot.
+Your

 Operator